Graduate Academic Programs

 The mission of this program is to educate the next generation of environmental health professionals to understand the influences and effects of environmental factors on human health and disease with a focus on rural communities; to prepare health scientists to conduct and share through scholarly pursuits the results of original lab-based research; to emphasize the scientific, technological, policy, and management skills needed to address environmental, toxicological and occupational health concerns; and to advance the discipline of environmental health.
 The goal of this doctoral program is to educate future professionals who are highly qualified as independent investigators, academicians, and practitioners of environmental health.

-- A minimum of 90 credits beyond the bachelor’s degree are required.
+- A minimum of 90 graduate-level credits beyond the bachelor’s degree are required.

 - A minimum 3.0 GPA is required for graduation.

-- A minimum grade of C is required in each course used to satisfy the requirements of the course prescription.
+- A minimum grade of C is required in each course used to satisfy the major, minor, and elective requirements of the course prescription.

-- SPH-X 505 Principles and Foundations of Public Health (3 cr.)
-This course may be counted toward the 90 credits for the degree as a course in the major, minor, or electives, as described below.
-Students who have previously completed an MPH degree from an accredited school of public health or accredited public health program are exempt from this requirement.
-Students who are completing requirements for an MPH degree concurrent with the doctoral degree are also exempt.
+- SPH-X 505, Principles and Foundations of Public Health (3 cr.), or its equivalent.
+(Note: Students who have previously completed an MPH degree from an accredited school of public health, or accredited public health program, are exempt from this requirement.
+Students who are completing requirements concurrently for an M.P.H. degree and a Ph.D. degree are also exempt from this requirement.)

 - Major Area of Study (30 credits minimum).
 A minimum of 30 credits in the major area of study.
-These courses must be taken within the School of Public Health.
-Courses transferred from previous graduate work outside the School of Public Health, if within the major area of study, can be used to fulfill the major areas of study requirement, contingent upon the committee’s approval.
+These courses must be taken within the School of Public Health-Bloomington.
+Courses transferred from previous graduate work outside the School of Public Health-Bloomington, if within the major area of study, can be used to fulfill the major areas of study requirement, contingent upon the committee’s approval.

 - Minor Area of Study (9 credits minimum).
 A minimum of 9 credits of coursework in a designated area outside the department in which the major is being pursued.